-Xcode 12.5 has enhanced playground support.
+Xcode 12.5 added enhanced playground support.
 When you add a new playground to a project it defaults to having access to the types in your App target.
 This means you are not forced to import frameworks or Swift packages to share code between your app target and the playground.

 Playing With Playgrounds